 10. Play at Village Green Park

 The upscale barrier island community of Key Biscayne is a quick causeway ride across the water from downtown Miami.
+It’s one of the best places to stay in Miami that you might not consider, but should.
 The Village Green Park here is my favorite stop for a playground and splash pad.

 The playground is broken into separate areas for younger kids and older kids.
 That means I don’t have to worry about my toddlers getting lost in the play fray.
 My little daredevils love to venture over to the spiderweb-style ropes area.